Therena/ConEmuIntegration/README.md

 After you have downloaded / installed ConEmu please set the paths in the settings of this extension.
 Therefor open the settings of Visual Studio and navigate to the "ConEmu Integration" section.

+Visual Studio is a x86 application and this extension runs in the context of te Visual Studio process.
+It isn't possible to load x64 libraries from a x86 application.
-Visual Studio is a x86 application and the extansion can because of this only load the x86 version of ConEmu.
-So please do not configure here the paths to the x86 of conemu (ConEmu.exe, ConEmuCD.dll) and not the paths to x64 (ConEmu64.exe, ConEmuCD64.dll) version.
+So please configure here the paths to the x86 version of conemu (ConEmu.exe, ConEmuCD.dll) and not the paths to x64 (ConEmu64.exe, ConEmuCD64.dll) version.

 Please set the following two paths in this section of the configuration.<br/>